prajwal-jagadeesh/Nikee-s-Restaurant-Ordering-System/README.md

 ---

-## Deployment to Firebase
+## Deployment to Firebase Hosting (Spark Plan)

-This project is configured for both manual and automated deployments to Firebase App Hosting, which works perfectly with the free Spark plan.
+This project is configured for deployment to **Firebase Hosting**, which works perfectly with the free Spark plan.
+We will export the Next.js app as a static site.

-### Important: Enable Billing

-Firebase App Hosting requires a billing account to be enabled on your Google Cloud project, even if you stay within the generous free tier. **This does not mean you will be charged automatically.** You only pay for usage that exceeds the free limits.

-To enable billing, go to your Firebase project's "Usage and billing" page and upgrade your project to the **Blaze (Pay as you go)** plan.
-You will be prompted to link or create a billing account.

 ### Manual Deployment